Enclosure #

 ~5 min

-As a species, we are very comfortable with the ideas of containers.
+As a species, we are instinctively comfortable with containers.
 We have containers for food, money, people, ideas, etc. Everywhere we look, we are confronted with items designed to hold other items.
 As such a container—or an enclosure—is something we readily identify.

 Consider, for instance, the random collection of objects shown below: